What Does My Homeowner Policy Actually Cover?

 How Your Policy Pays — Replacement Cost vs. Actual Cash Value

-Your policy does not simply write you a check for the full repair cost on day one.
-How it pays depends on whether you have replacement cost or actual cash value coverage.
-Most modern HO-3 policies provide replacement cost on the dwelling (Coverage A) and either replacement cost or ACV on contents (Coverage C), depending on the policy and any endorsements.
+The policy does not simply write a check for the full repair cost on day one.
+The timing depends on whether the policy is replacement cost or actual cash value.
+Most modern HO-3 policies provide replacement cost on the dwelling and either replacement cost or ACV on personal property, depending on the form and endorsements.

-If you have replacement cost coverage, the insurer first pays the actual cash value (replacement cost minus depreciation), then pays the remaining depreciation after you complete repairs.
-This two-step process is explained in detail in our ACV vs. RCV guide.
+Under a replacement-cost policy, the carrier typically pays the actual cash value first (replacement cost less depreciation), then releases the remaining depreciation after the insured completes repairs and submits documentation.
+This two-step process is explained in detail in the ACV vs. RCV guide.

 Where Surprises Hide